The data that automatically comes up in your dashboard, however, doesn’t always mean what you think.

-Getting the data you need isn’t always as simple as looking at your analytics tool’s dashboard presets; in fact, sometimes that information can actually be misleading!
+Getting the data you need isn’t always as simple as looking at your analytics tool’s dashboard presets; in fact, sometimes that information can actually be quite misleading!
 Here are five marketing data myths debunked.

 Let’s say you’ve been running two ad campaigns for over a month — one running at $3.50 cost per click (CPC) and the other at $1.
 You check in on them daily and are growing to favor the $1 CPC ad for obvious reasons; you’re spending less than a third of the money on clicks for this campaign.

 A month has passed with these same consistent results, so you stop the more costly ad.
 The next day, you notice that something horrifying has happened: Your sales came to a screeching halt.
 This can’t be possible, right?
 Unless you were looking at the wrong data to begin with.

 Dig deeper: Look at your ad ROI

 Once the initial shock of halted sales wears off, you pull up all the numbers to compare the two ad sets in more depth.
 Here’s what you find:

 The seemingly more expensive ad was actually bringing in more leads — at nearly half the cost per lead.
 So you decide to dig deeper.
 Did they turn into customers?